Some Results on the Additivity and Multiplication Order Preserving Properties of Stochastic Orders: Order Preserving Properties of Other Stochastic Orders

 \section{Order Preserving Properties of Other Stochastic Orders}

-As we mentioned, there other types of stochastic orders in the literature of particular interest.
-In this section we deal with the similar problem of determining their main five general properties as the case of usual stochastic order for the hazard rate order ($\leq_{hr}$), the moment order ($\leq_{m}$), the Laplace transformation order ($\leq_{Lt}$), the convolution order ($\leq_{conv}$) and the increasing convex order ($\leq_{icx}$).
-First of all, for the case of reflexivity, anti-symmetry and transitivity we have:
+As we mentioned, there are other types of stochastic orders in the literature of particular interest.
+In this section we deal with the similar problem of determining their main properties as the case of usual stochastic order for the moment, the Laplace transform, the increasing convex, the starshaped, the moment generating function, the convolution, the hazard rate, the likelihood ratio and the mean residual life order.
+First of all, for the case of reflexivity, anti-symmetry and transitivity, it is easy to show that all of these orders are preserving these properties.
+Next, we deal with the additivity and multiplication as follows:

-\begin{thm} The hazard rate order, moment order, Laplace transformation order, convolution order and increasing convex order are all reflexive, anti-symmetric and transitive. \end{thm} \textbf{Proof.} The proof of reflexivity and anti-symmetry properties are trivial.
-The proof of transitivity is straightforward for all the mentioned types of stochastic orders except the convolution order.
-For the case of convolution order, let $X\leq_{conv}Y$ and $Y\leq_{conv}Z.$ Then, by two applications of Lemma\ref{lemma1} and an application of Leibniz derivative rule for multiplication we have: